nh-server/switch-guide/docs/user_guide/launching_cfw.md

 ## Instructions

+!!! tip ""
     1. Power on your Switch into RCM, and upload the Hekate payload
     2. Navigate to `Launch firmware` with the volume buttons, and press the power button to confirm
     3. Navigate to `Atmosphere` with the volume buttons, and press the power button to confirm

 Your switch is now booting into Atmosphere.